TCBL/tcbl-user-data-manager/README.md

 ### 1. Enable HTTPS for the application

+**Only when run as a standalone application.
+You can also run it in combination with a reverse proxy that provides a certificate.
+In this case, omit the "ssl:" configuration in application.yml**

 In order to use OpenID Connect, the application needs to be able to receive https requests.
 Two options here: using a self-signed certificate or a certificate from a Certificate Authority.